Sign in

 Bet on Brand to Scale Through the Storm

 It’s easy to idle and bemoan the new privacy practices.
-But like Netflix to video, the businesses that emerge stronger from industry shocks are those who adapt to them.
+But like Netflix to video, the businesses that emerge stronger from industry shocks are those that adapt to them.
 They don’t cower, or hope the blight skips their house by accident.
 Nobody wants to be the “Blockbuster” here, but many creative marketers are setting themselves up for it through inaction.
 Commerce is littered with those who saw the tidal wave coming and did nothing—they vastly outnumber the success stories.

 Let’s use this as an opportunity to get back to basics: The message, and the horse it rides in on.
 Up to 75% of campaign performance is determined by the quality of the creative.
 With tracking as we know it going away, compelling brand content that reliably performs in digital mediums is the mainstay.
 It ensures the brand cuts clearly through the impenetrable chatter that surrounds it.
-Steady access to just-in-time, high caliber creative content is the surest footing we have.
+Steady access to just-in-time, high-caliber creative content is the surest footing we have.

 Don’t tremble with worry, don’t bury your head in the sand, don’t buy the cafe, don’t hope this passes you by.
 Strengthen the core of your marketing efforts: The message contained in every ad, email, video, social post, landing page, motion design and the multitude of others is what you’ll be known for.
 The sharper that message cuts, the more the right people will hear it.
 When people are coming to your doorstep, you won’t have to worry so much about tracking them down.

-David WilsonSenior Content Marketer
+David Wilson Senior Content Marketer

 David is a Senior Content Marketer at Superside.
 A former journalist with bylines too numerous to enumerate, he brings his love of storytelling and semantics to the marketing world.
 Recognizing the sizable gaps in the creative-as-a-service (CaaS) sector, he jumped at the chance to fill the creative void for ambitious brands.
 In his off hours, he enjoys loud music, making vegan meals and being made fun of for making vegan meals.
 He’ll gladly talk to you about any of the above on LinkedIn.